 Lesson 37, Quadratic equations: Section 2

 IN LESSON 18 we saw a technique called completing the square.
-We will now see how to apply it to solving a quadratic equation.
+We will now apply it to solving a quadratic equation.

 Completing the square

 If we try to solve this quadratic equation by factoring,

 This technique is valid only when the coefficient of x2 is 1.